Successfully guiding hundreds of individuals through the Social Security Disability application and approval process from start to finish

-The Social Security Administration considers many factors when determining SSD/SSI eligibility.
-The largest of these involves a laundry list of mental and physical medical conditions that prevent individuals from returning to work.
-These impairments may involve injury, illness or chronic pain, and include, but are not limited to:
+The SSA considers many factors when determining your Social Security Disability (SSD) or Supplemental Security Income (SSI) eligibility.
+There are many different mental and physical medical conditions that prevent individuals from returning to work.
+These impairments may involve injury, illness or chronic pain and include, but are not limited to:

 - Back and neck issues